bingson/DeepLearningMath/README.md

 ## 1_L-layer Neural Network

-In this assignment you will implement all the building blocks of a neural network and use these building blocks to build a neural network of any architecture.
+In this assignment you will implement all the building blocks necessary for a neural network of any architecture.

 ## 2_Initialization_Methods